mattermost/docs/source/boards/navigate-boards.rst

 Sidebar categories
 ------------------

-From Mattermost Boards v7.2, you can organize your boards on the left hand sidebar using custom categories.
+From Mattermost v7.2, you can organize your boards on the left-hand sidebar using custom categories.
 By default, all boards will appear under the **Boards** category.

 To manage your categories, open the options menu **(...)** next to the category to create, delete, or rename a category.
 With the exception to the default **Boards** category, all other categories can be renamed or deleted.